 Following the dead's brief entreaty to the city to take care of their sons and parents, the oration closes by extolling the city for the care it provides.
 Specifically, the city is celebrated for standing towards the children "as a father $(\pi\alpha\tau\rho\delta\varsigma)$ " and equipping them at adulthood "with full military equipment" (249a).
-Thus, the dead conclude, the city "stands towards the fallen in the place of heir and son (ὑέος), towards the sons in that of father $(\pi\alpha\tau\rho\delta\varsigma)$, and towards the parents of the dead in that of guardian, exercising care towards all in all ways throughout all time" (249b-c).
+Thus, the dead conclude, the city "stands towards the fallen in the place of heir and son $(\dot{\nu}\dot{\epsilon}o\varsigma)$, towards the sons in that of father $(\pi\alpha\tau\rho\delta\varsigma)$, and towards the parents of the dead in that of guardian, exercising care towards all in all ways throughout all time" (249b-c).
 The description of the city as caregiver contrasts, as Monoson argues, with Pericles' casting of the city as a beloved.
-While this implies a more feminine model of citizenship, Aspasia's voice emphasizes that the "care" the city gives aims at the manly subjugation of foreigners.
-It is the kind of care that prepares a man for death by "desiring him to be auspiciously equipped with arms as he begins to go to his fathers' $(\pi\alpha\tau\rho\phi\alpha\nu)$ hearth, ruling with might $(i\sigma\chi \acute{v}o\varsigma)$ " (249b).
+While this implies a more feminine model of citizenship, foreigners.
+It is the kind of care that prepares a man for death by "desiring him to be auspiciously equipped with arms as he begins to go to his fathers' (πατρφαν) hearth, ruling with might (ἰσχύος)" (249b).
 The funeral oration itself plays a role (249b).
 The care it provides aims to cultivate manliness, all the better to augment the city's superiority over foreigners.